 We use GitHub issues to support user questions.
 To ask a question, open a new issue and select the question template.
+Please include your name and institution in the issue.

 25.3 What type of support can I expect?

 We will be happy to assist you in resolving bugs and technical issues that arise when compiling or running GEOS-Chem.
 User support and outreach is an important part of our mission to support the International GEOS-Chem User Community.